koalalorenzo/bitstamp-coffee-bot/README.md

 The property called *gap* is defining the difference between your last sell/buy.
 For example by using a value of 1.50, if you bought 1 BTC at 300 USD, he will sell 1 BTC for 301.50 and then try to buy that bitcoin, again for 300 USD, trying to earn 1.50 each time.

 The property called *fee* is defining how much your trade will cost you, according to Bitstamp fees.
 I suggest to keep it as the maximum value that is *0.25*.
 [Read more here](https://www.bitstamp.net/fee_schedule/)

+## Running using Docker

+You can also run the trade bot, in its loop version, using Docker.
+To build the docker container and start the infinite loop:

+    docker build -t trader .
+    docker run trader

+Remember that to kill the container, you will need to run *docker kill* with the container ID.